 LSBU's Access Bursary is awarding eligible Home students a £1,000 cash bursary.
-The bursary is automatically allocated by LSBU to eligible students and is paid directly into a student's bank account in two instalments in the first year of study: £500 in February and £500 in May.
+The bursary is automatically allocated by LSBU to eligible students and is paid directly into a student's bank account in one instalment early in the second semester.

 Check whether you're considered a Home student as defined by current government fees legislation by going to the UKCISA website.